-Students will apply their knowledge of global politics and political risks to elaborate policy papers and original researches.
-In particular, they will be able to gather and interpret data and information using the most appropriate sources and the theories and methods of Political Science to identify the political determinants of country risk and to read country risk reports.
-They will understand policy cycles in several areas and at different levels, especially in relation to risk management.
-They will work in teams to create scenarios and country reports, and will assess their soundness.
-They will judiciously apply concepts and theories to discuss the causes of wars and contemporary security challenges, and they will play the role of a political actor in a conflict scenario simulation to learn about the complexity of decision-making process concerning security issues.
+Students will apply their knowledge of global politics and political risks to cases of contemporary international politics during classes.
+In particular, they will be able to gather and interpret data and information using the most appropriate sources and the theories and methods of Political Science to analyze contemporary political phenomena.
+They will apply concepts and theories to discuss the causes of wars and contemporary security challenges, and they will play the role of a political actor in a conflict scenario simulation to learn about the complexity of the decision-making process concerning security issues.